antoine-tran/SCTools/README.md

 1. Configuration: To be able to use this feature, first you have to store the configuration file dexter-conf.xml and the model files of Dexter in your shared locations (e.g. HDFS or HBase file).
 In dexter-conf.xml, please specify the full path of the model with the protocol (file:/// or http:// or hdfs://).
 For example,

-where the INPATH is the path in shared locations of your data (e.g. HDFS), OUTPATH is where you want to store the annotation results (CSV format: docid TAB [list of <entity,score> pairs]), and "dexter-conf" is the location of the configuration file dexter-conf.xml:

 ```
 <model>
  <name>en</name>
  <path>hdfs://[YOUR_HADOOP_CLUSTER_HOST]/[PATH-TO-English-model-directory]</path>
 </model>
 ```

+where the INPATH is the path in shared locations of your data (e.g. HDFS), OUTPATH is where you want to store the annotation results (CSV format: docid TAB [list of <entity,score> pairs]), and "dexter-conf" is the location of the configuration file dexter-conf.xml.
+If there is no protocol specified, it will assume the path to be in local file system.